JvanKatwijk/dab-cmdline/README.md

 ---------------------------------------------------------------------
  The initialization function takes as parameters the immutable system are

-  1) the dabMode is just 1, 2 or 4,
+  1) the dabMode is just one of 1, 2 or 4 (Mode 3 is not supported),

   2) the dabBand, see the type above,

-  3) the callback function for the sound handling,
+  3) the callback function for the sound handling or NULL if no sound output is required,

-  4) the callback for handling the dynamic label
+  4) the callback for handling the dynamic label or NULL if no sound output is required.

- Note that by creating a dab-library, you already selected a device.
+ Note that by creating a dab-library, you already selected and a device, so the handler software for the device is part of the library.
- The function returns a non-NULL handle when the device could be opened for delivery input, otherwise it returns NULL.
+ The initialization unction returns a non-NULL handle when the device could be opened for delivery input, otherwise it returns NULL.

 	void	*dab_initialize	(uint8_t,	// dab Mode
 	                         dabBand,	// Band